KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_1_introduction.md

 A verb is a word used to describe an action such as "make" or "become."
 {% endhint %}

+#### First things first

+### 1. <a href="slack://channel?team=T06BZHS4U&id=C0BGBKGG6">Open Slack</a>

+If you have a tip that helped you with a step on the worksheet, you can easily share it with the group in Slack.
+Or if there are any issues with the worksheet [we make typos or there's an update to a tool that we didn't catch before the session], we may post updates in Slack.
+Plus, after class is over, Slack becomes a tool for you to gain access to mentors as you go through the homework, or any other questions that arise.

 #### Variables, Booleans, Operators and Comparison
 1. In Google Chrome, navigate to https://codepen.io/CodingCocktailsKC/pen/BRgQrE